FIBA holds draws for Olympic basketball tournaments - WHIZ News

 “I think the question is, will we be in position to have fans in Tokyo?
 And that moves by the day, if not by the hour,” Alves said.
 “Things go south, north, we don’t know.
 But as far as the athletes, the national teams in the tournament, both men and women?
 Absolutely.”

-There are 24 teams left in the race for the four remaining men’s spots.
-Those will be decided in tournaments scheduled to take place between June 29 and July 4, while the NBA playoffs will still be happening.

-And since this NBA season started later than usual, some top international players — such as Greece’s Giannis Antetokounmpo of the Milwaukee Bucks and Serbia’s Nikola Jokic of the Denver Nuggets — might be busy with playoff games at the same time.
+There are 24 teams left for the four remaining men’s spots.
+Those will be decided in tournaments scheduled to take place between June 29 and July 4, while the NBA playoffs will still be happening — meaning top international players such as Greece’s Giannis Antetokounmpo of the Milwaukee Bucks and Serbia’s Nikola Jokic of the Denver Nuggets may have to miss those games.

 Serbia will play host to the Dominican Republic, New Zealand, Puerto Rico, Italy and Senegal.
 Lithuania will play host to South Korea, Venezuela, Poland, Slovenia and Angola.
 Croatia will play host to Germany, Russia, Mexico, Tunisia and Brazil.
 And Canada will play host to Greece, China, Uruguay, Turkey and the Czech Republic.

-All four of those qualifiers will be winner-take-all, one nation from each of those events advancing to the Tokyo Games.
+All four qualifiers will be winner-take-all, one nation from each advancing to Tokyo.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports